Bassemberg: Geology

+The commune lies in the coal basin of the valley of Villé.

 Toponymy

 In 1361 the area was called Bassenberg and became Bassemberg by the 18th century.
 The name may have come from an old German name Badubald meaning "the brave".
 Other interpretations may apply "der basse" meaning "wild boar": in this case a mountain boar.

 Bassemberg appears as Bassemtrery on the 1750 Cassini Map and does not appear at all on the 1790 version.

 History

 A village belonging to Frederick Cuntzmann Hattstatt

 The village was probably built in the Middle Ages on the ancient road connecting Villé to Saint-Dié-des-Vosges.
 The locality is mentioned for the first time in 1361 while it was in the hands of Frédéric de Cuntzmann de Hattstatt from a powerful Alsatian noble family.
 The village was probably formed around a mill and a bridge over the Scheer d'Urbeis.
 A statement from 1453 mentions a forest without mentioning vast grasslands around which for centuries serve as pretexts for many lawsuits with the neighbouring villages of Lalaye, Charbes, Fouchy, and Villé.